 It is widely acknowledged that the archive profession/discipline is facing a time of change.
 The digital world has presented changes in how records are created, used, stored and communicated.
 At the same time, there is increased public debate over issues such as ownership of and access to information and its authenticity and reliability in a networked and interconnected world.
 On a practical level archivists are being asked to do more, to have a greater range of skills, often with increasingly restricted resources while competing with others to maintain their role as experts in ever changing environments.

 Exploring the potential impact of these changes is timely.
-Such reflections will provide the opportunity to consider the archivists’ purpose and role, discuss the practical impact of change on skills and functions and to articulate what can be contributed to a mid 21 century world.
+Such reflections will provide the opportunity to consider the archivists’ purpose and role, discuss the practical impact of change on skills and functions and to articulate what can be contributed to a mid-21st Century world.

-- the role of archives in relation to individuals, organisations, communities and society;
+- the role of archives in relation to individuals, organizations, communities and society;

 - how appraisal, arrangement, description and access might be affected in the future;